owntracks/booklet/docs/features/waypoints.md

    whether the device is entering or leaving a configured region, respectively.
 * `rid` (> January 2021) with the _region ID_ of the region.

-If you set up a region (or waypoint or geo-fence, you get the drift), the app publishes that region (with `retain=0` irrespective of your general preference) to the base topic with `/waypoints` tacked onto the topic (e.g. `owntracks/<user>/<device>/waypoints`) with the payload for `_type=waypoint` as specified in the [JSON page](../tech/json.md).
+If you set up a region (or waypoint or geo-fence, you get the drift), the app publishes that region (with `retain=0` irrespective of your general preference) to the base topic with `/waypoint` tacked onto the topic (e.g. `owntracks/<user>/<device>/waypoint`) with the payload for `_type=waypoint` as specified in the [JSON page](../tech/json.md).
 Entering or leaving a waypoint will be published as a `transition` message and will contain a `wtst` (for historical purposes) with the timestamp of when the region was originally defined.
+(Note that that branch is `/waypoint` -- singular.)

-For example, If Jane configures a region on her iPhone, the app could publish the following payload
+For example, If Jane configures a region on her iPhone, the app could publish the following payload to `owntracks/jane/phone/waypoint`:

 ```json
 {